 A bachelor's degree is often necessary to obtain a job at a talent or sports management company or agency.
-Celebrity management requires strength in communications, business and finance.
-The emphasis of the 4-year degree can be just about anything, including arts management, public relations, business administration, accounting, literature or film.
+Celebrity management requires strength in communications, business, and finance.
+The emphasis of the four-year degree can be just about anything, including arts management, public relations, business administration, accounting, literature, or film.
 It may be helpful to select a university or college in a major entertainment or sports market, such as Los Angeles or New York, where there are more opportunities to make contacts and work in the field.

-- Work at an internship.
-While in school, it is a good idea to seek internships with entertainment companies, talent agencies, public relations firms or any related businesses.
-Although these positions may involve more perfunctory administrative duties, they are important places to meet people who work in the industry and to make contacts.
+While in school, it is a good idea to seek internships with entertainment companies, talent agencies, public relations firms, or any related businesses.
+Although these positions may involve more perfunctory administrative duties, they are important places to meet people who work in the industry and make contacts.
 Professionalism is vital at all times.
-Interns should always show up on time, perform every task requested and be personable.
-If invited, they should attend events and parties where they can take business cards and start building a reputation as a talented, likable and hardworking individual.
+Interns should always show up on time, perform every task requested, and be personable.
+If invited, they should attend events and parties where they can take business cards and start building a reputation as a talented, likable, and hardworking individual.

 Step 2: Gain Work Experience